algorandfoundation/did-algo/SPEC.md

 | testnet | SGO1GKSzyE7IEPItTxCByw9x8FmnrCDexi9/cOUJOiI= |
 | betanet | mFgazF+2uRS1tMiL9dsj01hJGySEmPN28B/TjjvpVW0= |

-If the network in the DID is `custom`, the genesis hash MUST NOT be verified by resolvers.
+If the network in the DID is `custom`, the genesis hash **MUST NOT** be verified by resolvers.
 The primary use-case for `custom` is development on a local network.

 ## 4.2 App Namespace

 ### 4.2.1 Controller

-DIDDocuments created for `did:algo:app` DIDs SHOULD NOT have a controller field.
-Consumers of the DIDDocument MUST NOT assume the subject is the controller.
+DIDDocuments created for `did:algo:app` DIDs **SHOULD NOT** have a [controller property](https://www.w3.org/TR/did-core/#did-controller).
+Consumers of the DIDDocument **MUST NOT** assume the subject is the controller.
 In the reference implementation the controller is an Algorand address, which may have a dynamic auth address.
-This means ed25519 verification methods are not sufficient for verification and MUST NOT be used to identify the address that has permission to modify the in-app data.
+This means ed25519 verification methods are not sufficient for verification and **MUST NOT** be used to identify the address that has permission to modify the in-app data.

 In other app implementations there may be one or more entities that control the DIDDocument data.
 Since these entities do not have a DID, the only way to verify controllers for a `did:algo` DID is to inspect the TEAL code of the app.